judeonuh/Food_Price_Analysis/README.md

 - Setting competitive yet profitable prices for their products.
 - Anticipating market changes and managing risk.
 - Supporting farmers and vendors with fair and transparent pricing recommendations.
-Currently, FarmyGrow Naija LTD lacks a structured approach to analyzing historical and regional food price data.
+Currently, FarmGrow Naija LTD lacks a structured approach to analyzing historical and regional food price data.
 This project addresses that gap by developing a data-driven framework to monitor and interpret price movements and suggest pricing strategies to the stakeholders.

 ## 📁 Table of Contents
 - [Background](#background)